 - it also affords the various units an opportunity to recruit and disseminate information about current programs and upcoming opportunities.

 Department advisors, faculty, staff, and students from the departments and programs are encouraged to attend, staff their table, and talk with prospective majors and minors.
 The Fair is usually held on one day at the end of March from 11am to 3pm.
-In 2014, the Major/Minor Expo will be held on Wednesday, March 12th in the Michigan Union Ballroom and that registration information will be coming in January of 2014.
+In 2014, the Major/Minor Expo will be held on Wednesday, March 12th in the Michigan Union Ballroom.
+(Registration:

 What is the Majors/Minors Expo?